The country of your business

 Kindness and value.

 Those two qualities are at the heart of the culture of Jonathan’s business.
-Each blog post and tweet, each page on his website, each brief contact I have with him reflects and amplifies these qualities.
+Each blog or social media post, each interview, each page on his website, each brief contact I have had with him reflects and amplifies these qualities.

-Along with humor, heart, creativity, honesty, clarity, and humility, these qualities create a business ecology in which I feel safe, valued, cared-for and supported.
+Along with humor, heart, creativity, honesty, clarity, and humility, these qualities create a business ecology in which I feel safe, valued, cared-for and seen.

 The culture of Jonathan’s business is grounded in his values.
 And it emerges from the values by which he lives his life.

-That congruence between words and actions, public and private personae, is what I look for when I’m making decisions about the people and places that I want in my life and my business.
+That congruence between words and actions, public and private personae, is what I look for when I’m making decisions about the people and places that I choose to invite into my life and business.

 It’s what your potential clients and customers look for when they enter the world of your business.